-Although there are several facets, the project in a nutshell is meant to create a pipeline of “scaleable businesses,” or businesses that can multiply revenue with minimal additional investment, he said.
+Although there are several facets, the project in a nutshell is meant to create a pipeline of “scaleable businesses,” or businesses that can multiply revenue with minimal additional investment.

-A business incubator for launching start-ups will be a component of the center, though it will also house entities providing resources small businesses and entrepreneurs need to be sustainable, Mejia said.
-These will include nonprofit micro-lenders such as LiftFund and PeopleFund, and nonprofits offering low-cost assistance with patent rights, trademarks and other legal services, he said.
+A business incubator for launching start-ups will be a component of the center, though it will also house entities providing resources small businesses and entrepreneurs need to be sustainable.
+These will include nonprofit micro-lenders such as LiftFund and PeopleFund, and nonprofits offering low-cost assistance with patent rights, trademarks and other legal services.

-The UTRGV Entrepreneurship and Commercialization Center, the university’s incubator in Brownsville, currently located on East Price Road, will move all its programs to the new center, Mejia said.
+The UTRGV Entrepreneurship and Commercialization Center, the university’s incubator in Brownsville, currently located on East Price Road, will move all its programs to the new center.
 The project is about consolidating the city’s entrepreneurship resources under one roof, he said.
-BCIC spearheaded development of the concept and lined up key partners over a two-year period, he said.
+BCIC spearheaded development of the concept and lined up key partners over a two-year period.

-eBridge is based on a growing trend of combining incubators with in-house resources for entrepreneurs that the nonprofit Kauffman Foundation, which supports education and entrepreneurship, calls “ecosystem building.”
+eBridge is based on a growing trend of combining incubators with in-house resources for entrepreneurs that the nonprofit Kauffman Foundation, which supports education and entrepreneurship, called “ecosystem building.”

-BCIC started venturing out looking into different centers all across the nation and in the state, working closely with Kauffman to see what were the national trends and challenges that a lot of these entrepreneurs were facing,” he said.
+BCIC started venturing out looking into different centers all across the nation and in the state, working closely with Kauffman to see what were the national trends and challenges that a lot of these entrepreneurs were facing.

-The closest thing to BCIC’s project is the Texas Tech Innovation Hub at Research Park in Lubbock, Mejia said.
+The closest thing to BCIC’s project is the Texas Tech Innovation Hub at Research Park in Lubbock.

-“Ours is unique in a sense that we’re not only consolidating all the existing programs that are out there in the community, but we’re also making sure that the city has a huge stake in that facility, so that they provide the workshops necessary to make it much easier for businesses to start in the community,” he said.
+This is unique in a sense that we’re not only consolidating all the existing programs that are out there in the community, but we’re also making sure that the city has a huge stake in that facility, so that they provide the workshops necessary to make it much easier for businesses to start in the community.

-The eBridge concept is designed to cultivate entrepreneurs at home and attract them from elsewhere, Mejia said.
+The eBridge concept is designed to cultivate entrepreneurs at home and attract them from elsewhere.